-These tea bags at the etsy store: Softie Cafe were the inspiration in designing my own pattern.
+These felt tea bags at the Etsy store, Softie Cafe were my inspiration in designing my own pattern.
 I made these as part of Mrs. Sayuri’s friend, Bear’s, second birthday gift.

 I designed a “mint” tea bag and a “chamomile” tea bag.
 The idea for the chamomile tea bag developed because that is Bear’s favorite flavor of tea.
 I thought these would be a fun addition to her felt food collection.

 - Card stock, or other heavy paper for making patterns.

 - Embroidery thread/floss in dark green, gold, and white.
 I used two strands thickness of each for all my stitch work.